-- 11 Q. Can I just pause you there, Mr Bhalla?
-When you said - 12 that as you did your rounds you would provide bedside - 13 teaching, how important did you regard the ward round? - A. It is very important because when we go and see the - patients at the bedside, we can know what problems the - patient has faced during the last 24 hours and take - 17 appropriate steps to make sure everything is done - 18 properly for the next 24 hours.
-That makes a big - 19 difference in the patient's outcome. - 20 O. Thank you.
+- Q. Can I just pause you there, Mr Bhalla?
+When you said that as you did your rounds you would provide bedside - teaching, how important did you regard the ward round? - A. It is very important because when we go and see the patients at the bedside, we can know what problems the patient has faced during the last 24 hours and take - 17 appropriate steps to make sure everything is done - properly for the next 24 hours.
+That makes a big - 19 difference in the patient's outcome. - 20~ Q. Thank you.
 I had interrupted you there.
-You had helped - 21 us in that bit in relation to the junior doctors and - 22 also said you would give some lectures as well.
-In - terms of then being a conduit for information to the 23 - 24 consultant, what did you see your role there as - involving the consultant?
+You had helped - 21 us in that bit in relation to the junior doctors and 22 also said you would give some lectures as well.
+In - 22 also said you would give some lectures as well.
+In 23 terms of then being a conduit for information to the - terms of then being a conduit for information to the - 24 consultant, what did you see your role there as - 25 involving the consultant?

-- 1 A. My role as a registrar was to take care of daily - problems, whatever we can, and if there are any problems - which needed more surgical input, I will involve the - consultant - 5 O. We had asked you whether you were aware of NCEPOD, - particularly in relation to junior doctors informing - consultants before they embark on surgery.
-In your - witness statement response -- we don't need to pull it - up, but the reference for it is 034/2, page 6 -- you say - 10 that you were aware of NCEPOD.
-We asked you: - 11 "How do you consider the conclusions reached in the - 12 report concerning the requirement for consultant - supervision ought to have applied to the management of 13 - Raychel's treatment and surgery?"
-14 - 15 If you're looking at it there, Mr Bhalla, it's on - 16 page 6, and it's in answer (c).
-You say: - 17 "The consultant surgeon should have been informed - 18 and involved before surgery." - 19 Then we ask you a follow-up as to: - 20 "Whether you regarded the guidance and requirements - 21 of NCEPOD as having been followed in Raychel's case." - And your answer at (d) is: - "It was not put into effect in Raychel's case." - 24 So just so that we're clear, your view is, if you - 25 were looking strictly at NCEPOD, then NCEPOD, the
+- 1 A. My role as a registrar was to take care of daily problems, whatever we can, and if there are any problems 2 which needed more surgical input, I will involve the 3 4 consultant 5 Q. We had asked you whether you were aware of NCEPOD, 6 particularly in relation to junior doctors informing consultants before they embark on surgery.
+In your 8 witness statement response -- we don't need to pull it up, but the reference for it is 034/2, page 6 -- you say 10 that you were aware of NCEPOD.
+We asked you: 11 "How do you consider the conclusions reached in the 12 report concerning the requirement for consultant supervision ought to have applied to the management of 13 Raychel's treatment and surgery?"
+14 15 If you're looking at it there, Mr Bhalla, it's on 16 page 6, and it's in answer (c).
+You say: 17 "The consultant surgeon should have been informed 18 and involved before surgery."
+19 Then we ask you a follow-up as to: 20 "Whether you regarded the guidance and requirements 21 of NCEPOD as having been followed in Raychel's case."
+22 And your answer at (d) is: 23 "It was not put into effect in Raychel's case." - 24 So just so that we're clear, your view is, if you - 25 were looking strictly at NCEPOD, then NCEPOD, the